codynolf/devcontainers/README.md

 This repository is for managing different tech stack development containers.
 There is also a new project api script to help facilitate new projects with their development containers.

-# Contributing

-Ironically this project also has a development container. 😀

 # Tech Stacks
 - c++
 - dotnet